mishal1/Battleship/README.md

 - ships
 - player

-###Game Class
+###Ship Class

 it should:
-- have two players
+- be able to float
-- must be able to start
+- be able to sink
-- chooses a player to start
+- has a length
-- must end
+- needs an identifier

 it interacts with:
+- board